 Each time we encounter a brand – by seeing it, hearing about it or experiencing it – we build up a sense of what that brand is about.
 Some brands make us feel good.
 Others… don’t.
-But our perception matters because it affects our readiness to buy.
+But our perceptions matter because it affects our readiness to buy.
 We call this Brand Equity.

 At Vision One, we know that understanding brand equity is only half the story.
 The other half is knowing how to improve it.
 But you can’t do one without the other, and that means measuring brand equity in order to take the next step.

-This case study looks at one of the most popular and well known cereal brands, Weetabix, and how its brand equity shapes up using BrandVision – a strategic tool that helps brand owners make informed decisions to maintain and grow their brand with confidence.
+This abbreviated case study looks at one of the most popular and well-known cereal brands, Weetabix, and how its brand equity shapes up using BrandVision – a strategic tool that helps brand owners make informed decisions to maintain and grow their brand with confidence.

 Every brand has a unique brand structure.
 Comparisons with key competitors will help identify future opportunities.
-Overall, Weetabix has a strong Brand Pyramid structure, with a very high ratings for; Brand awareness and Customer Loyalty.
+Overall, Weetabix has a strong brand funnel structure, with very high levels for Brand awareness and Customer Loyalty.
 The resulting brand loyalty metric of 63% is way above the average of 27%.

 Mindshare is our unique measure of awareness.
 It takes into account different aspects of awareness, including prompted awareness, spontaneous awareness and top of mind 'first mention'.